-Checking for New Autoprovisioning files on boot but it can be configured to also check after a periodic delay, when idle, or at a specified time.
-When one of these options is set, the device will download its autoprovisioning files again, and if it finds any differences from the files it downloaded on boot, it will force a reboot and reconfigure.
+Checking for New The device will always check for an autoprovisioning files on boot but it can be configured to also Autoprovisioning check after a periodic delay, when idle, or at a specified time.
+When one of these options is set, the Files after Boot device will download its autoprovisioning files again, and if it finds any differences from the files it downloaded on boot, it will force a reboot and reconfigure.